sara-chronister/syndrome-definition-evaluation/README.md

 * Run the report using the "Knit" button and share the files as necessary and appropriate.

 ___
-*For questions, ideas for improvement/collaboration, or attribution, please reach out to <sara.chronister@maricopa.gov>.*
+*For questions, ideas for improvement/collaboration, or attribution, please reach out to <sara.chronister@doh.wa.gov>.*